Windows OS Hub

 mstsc.exe allow clipboard usage in order to copy and paste in the remote desktop session

-How to Allow/Prevent Copy and Paste via RDP Clipboard on Windows?
+How to Enable or Disable Copy/Paste via RDP Clipboard on Windows

-1. Run the Local Group Policy Editor: gpedit.msc
+1. Open the Local Group Policy Editor: gpedit.msc

 2. Go to Computer Configuration -> Administrative Templates -> Windows Components -> Remote Desktop Services -> Remote Desktop Session Host -> Device and Resource Redirection;

-3. To prevent copying data to/from a remote server using the clipboard of a RDP session, set Enabled for the following policies:
+3. To prevent copying data to/from a remote server via the clipboard in an RDP session, set the following policies to Enabled:

-Do not allow Clipboard redirection (Clipboard redirection is used to copy text or files using the clipboard in RDP)
+Do not allow Clipboard redirection – disable the clipboard redirection, which is used to copy text or files via the RDP clipboard.

 group policy: Do not allow Clipboard redirection